Nareshram1/spendify/README.md

 Spendify is an expense tracker app that allows you to monitor your daily expenses category-wise.
 The app provides a detailed breakdown of your expenses and insights to help you manage your budget better.

-Download the latest version at [text](https://fuck-playstore.vercel.app/)
+Download the latest version at [Fuck playstore](https://fuck-playstore.vercel.app/)
 ## Screenshots

 ![App Screenshot](./screenshots/spendify_sc.png)